Do I need home insurance if I live in a council house?

 The council is not responsible for the contents insurance for your council house because they are not responsible for taking care of your belongings - you are.
 If you want to protect your possessions, you'll need to arrange and pay for your own contents insurance.

-For example, if there is a storm that resulted in damage to your roof, it will be the council's responsibility to fix that.
-But the council will not be responsible for or expect to replace any damaged items inside your house from that storm.
+The council’s buildings insurance or repairs fund usually covers the structure of your home, along with fixtures and fittings such as walls, roofs, fitted cabinets, baths, sinks and toilets.
+For example, if a storm damages your roof, it will be the council's responsibility to fix that - but it will not be responsible for or expect to replace any damaged items inside your house from that storm.

-For more details about the council’s responsibilities and yours, check your tenancy agreement.
+For more details about the council’s responsibilities and yours, you should check your tenancy agreement.

 Do I need contents insurance as a council tenant?

-There's no legal requirement to take out contents insurance, but it can save you from financial difficulties if you are the victim of a burglary, fire, flood or other insurable event.
+There's no legal requirement to take out contents insurance, but it can save you a financial headache if you're the victim of a burglary, fire, flood or another insurable event.

-Like any decision about buying any kind of insurance policy, it depends on your individual circumstances.
-But it also depends on the value of your belongings.
-Start by working out the cost of your insurance premium compared with the potential financial burden of replacing or fixing your possessions if something unfortunate were to happen.
+As with any insurance policy, it depends on your individual circumstances - but it also depends on the value of your belongings.
+Start by working out the cost of your insurance premium compared with the potential cost of replacing or fixing your possessions if something unfortunate were to happen.

 How much is contents insurance?